Paveljolak/rtd-try2/docs/index.rst

    - **Beginner**: Offers friendly, step-by-step guides and tutorials to help new users get started with ease.
    - **Advanced**: Provides detailed, technical information on componenets or topics, perfect for experianced users seeking specifics.

+   Unmarked sections are written to be accesible and comprehensive to all.

 Sections
 ########